Beauty and the Beast (Original Broadway Cast Recording)

 Beauty and the Beast is the cast album performed by the original Broadway cast members from the 1994 Disney stage musical Beauty and the Beast, with music by Alan Menken, lyrics by Howard Ashman and Tim Rice, and a book by Linda Woolverton.
 It is adapted from Walt Disney Pictures' 1991 animated musical film of the same name, which in turn had been based on the classic French fairy tale by Jeanne-Marie Leprince de Beaumont.
-The cast album was released in CD, vinyl and cassettes, and further re-issued in digital formats in 1999.
+The cast album was released on CD and cassette formats, and further re-issued on digital formats in 1999.

 Background

 Eight of the film's original songs that were retained for the Broadway adaptation.
 Menken, who had both scored and written the film's songs alongside lyricist Ashman, returned to the project to write six new songs for the musical; those were co-written by Tim Rice, replacing Ashman who had died in 1991, before the film was released.
 The album featured much of the musical numbers, and alternate versions of the songs.
 The new musical tracks, include "Human Again", which had originally been written for the film, but ultimately abandoned due to time and story constraints; this number was featured in the 2002 special edition of the film.
 The track "A Change in Me" was written for specifically for R&B singer Toni Braxton, when she joined the Broadway production to play Belle in 1998.
 This track was however, not included in the Broadway or of the subsequent cast recordings.
 However, Susan Egan who played Belle had included it in her 2002 album So Far....